 Like in Win32, the size of a page in Win64 is 4 Kbytes.
 The first 64 Kbytes of the address space are never displayed, so the lowest correct address is 0x10000.
 Unlike Win32, system DLL's take more than 4 Gbytes.

-Compilers for Intel 64 have one peculiarity: they can use registers with great efficiency to pass parameters into functions instead of using the stack.
-This allowed the Win64 architecture developers to get rid of such a notion as a calling convention.
+Compilers for Intel 64 have one peculiarity: they can use registers with great efficiency to pass parameters into functions, instead of using the stack.
+This allowed the Win64 architecture developers to get rid of notions such as a calling convention.
 In Win32, you may use various conventions: __stdcall, __cdecl, __fastcall, etc. In Win64, there is only one calling convention.
 Here is an example of how four arguments of integer type are passed through registers:

-The arguments following the first four integer ones are passed through the stack.
+The arguments following the first four integers are passed through the stack.
 To pass float arguments XMM0-XMM3 registers are used as well as the stack.

 The difference in the calling conventions makes it impossible to use both 64-bit and 32-bit code in one program.
 In other words, if an application has been compiled for the 64-bit mode, all the libraries (DLL) being used must also be 64-bit.